livewire-group/livewire-website/site/content/news/livewire-launches-new-audience-and-insights-solutions-and-hyp-partnership.md

 ---
-title: Livewire launches new audience and insights solutions and HYP Partnership
+title: Livewire launches new audience and insights solutions
 date: 2021-08-23T14:57:37.475Z
 description: >-
   Livewire, a gametech and gaming marketing company helping brands and marketers